KQM-git/HSRNews/readme.md

 - It is know that in certain maps, after the character Firefly (Destruction: Fire) uses her Technique, there is a chance she cannot land.
 This issue will be resolved soon in the future.

-- It is known that in the Divergent Universe, when using the Planar Ornament Extraction function to download support characters, there is a chance of displaying the "Support Character does not exist" error for certain support characters.
-Trailblazers who encounter this issue can try downloading other support characters instead.

 ### Game Updates and Improvements Overview

 ■2024/06/19